MrOmkarSonavale/javascript-project/README.md

 # Project Title

-The Bank Account Project.
+The Bank UI Project.

 ## Project Description

-Learning how bank account data store in Js and Account Money transer system through the javascript programming language.
+The Bank Website UI And Ux design with advance Js-DOM.

 ## Table of Contents